 Growing up military, without a solid place to call home, much of my work expresses a longing for grounding.
 This is a running thread appearing in several projects.
 There is a moody, dreamy quality to several of the projects that are a conscious manifestation of the subconscious.
 Ethereal, foggy, romantic and separation from the subject are all ideas that I can trace back to growing up rootless and being infused with a wandering spirit searching for home.

 Working primarily with film, vintage, plastic and lensless cameras and in historic and alternative processes, I select the camera, film/or not, and final print process as an extension of the intent of the imagery.

-Erin’s photos have been shown in group and juried exhibitions across the United States, they have won several awards and are in a few private collections.
-Her work has been featured in publications such as B&W Magazine, Diffusion, Light Leaks and San Francisco Magazine and the San Francisco PBS produced program KQED Quest.
+Located in San Francisco, California, my photos have been shown in group and juried exhibitions across the United States, they have won several awards and are in a few private collections, including the Museum of Fine Arts, Houston.
+My work has been featured in publications such as B&W Magazine, Diffusion, Light Leaks and San Francisco Magazine and the San Francisco PBS produced program KQED Quest.